update_user_status()

 - $pref(string) (required)

-- The column in the wp_users table to update the user's status in (presumably user_status, spam, or deleted).
+- Column in the wp_users table to update the user status (presumably user_status, spam, or deleted).

 - $deprecated(null)